2kai/full-stack-school/applications/README.md

 Open http://localhost and see that now multiple course can be shown on the page.

+###### Exercise 2.5, "Course information" application

+Open http://localhost and see the same picture as in Exercise 2.4.
+Just a refactoring was done in this exercise.
+So visually nothing has been changed.

 ##### Part 1

 ###### Exercise 1.1, "Course information" application